vd84/MarsColonizer/README.md

 # Acme.MarsColonizer
-A TDD lab/exercise loosely based on Roy Osherove's TDD Kata and the Terraforming Mars boardgame.
+A TDD lab/exercise loosely based on Roy Osherove's TDD Kata and the Terraforming Mars boardgame by Fryxgames.

 The lab is divided into 4 separate generations, which introduce new requirements and further the terraforming efforts on Mars.
 The idea is that each generation is only revealed upon the successful completion of the previous generation (no peeking).

+## Recommended setup
+If using Visual Studio, setting the Test Explorer to "Show Test Hierarchy" gives a clear separation of unit tests and acceptance tests.
+Note that some files contain multiple classes and/or have unconventional namespaces.
+This is purely for presentational purposes to make it easier to follow what's happening on the screen when in a mobbing session.
+Refactoring is strongly encouraged when deemed necessary.

 ## Generation 1
 The terraforming effort has just started.
 Our engineers need to be able to raise temperature by crashing asteroids into the atmosphere, introduce oxygen into the atmosphere by constructing greeneries and secure water supplies by pumping up water from beneath the planet's surface.